 - Roofing material (e.g., tile or metal roof repairs may be more costly than asphalt shingle repairs)

 - Additional expenses (if applicable): underlayment, sheathing, flashing, gutters, insulation, interior structural damage, ceiling damage, etc.

 - Your geographic location

-It's a good idea to get a few "second opinions" from roof repair contractors when trying to answer the repair vs. replace question, especially since roofers financial incentive is to lean toward full replacement.
-One roofer may believe that replacement is the best option.
-Another roofer may suggest you can get another 5 years out of your existing roof, so repair is your best option.
-Getting 3 roofing estimates will help you make an informed decision on the repair vs. replace question.
+One roofer may suggest that replacement is the best option.
+Another roofer may believe you can get another 5 years out of your existing roof, so repair is your best option.
+This is why getting 3 roofing estimates will help you make the most informed decision on whether or not to repair or replace your roof.